 3 rd Program:

-The following software demonstrates the return statement:
+The software below illustrates the utilization of the return statement:

 C++ Program: